Often caused by the fact that Love Transcends Spacetime.

-- In Higurashi no Naku Koro ni, the nature of the arcs is revealed when a character briefly flashes back to the first arc, Onikakushi-hen, which was in an Alternate Universe.
+- In Higurashi: When They Cry, the nature of the arcs is revealed when a character briefly flashes back to the first arc, Onikakushi-hen, which was in an Alternate Universe.

-- In Kayeto Hitman Reborn, Byakuran experiences this frequently as a special ability, allowing him to gain knowledge from other timelines where he's taken over the world and use that to conquer the reality that the manga/anime actually takes place in.
+- In Reborn!
+(2004), Byakuran experiences this frequently as a special ability, allowing him to gain knowledge from other timelines where he's taken over the world and use that to conquer the reality that the manga/anime actually takes place in.

-- The Flashpoint timeline's Traci 13 gets glimpses of her life in the main DCU.
+- In Flashpoint (DC Comics), the Flashpoint timeline's Traci 13 gets glimpses of her life in the main DCU.